kgroveshok/z80-homebrew/WORD-LIST.md

- SFREE ( -- n )  Gets number of blocks free on current storage bank | DONE CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | DONE ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE Words still left to do
+ SFREE ( -- n )  Gets number of blocks free on current storage bank | DONE CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | DONE ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE OPEN ( n --  )  Sets file id to point to first data page for subsequent READs - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE
+ EOF ( n -- u )  Returns EOF logical state of file id n - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE Words still left to do
 ----------------------
 SWAP ( w1 w2 -- w2 w1 )    Swap top two items (of whatever type) on TOS